WANT TO SAVE THIS RECIPE?

 Step 1: Prepare cucumber daikon slaw

-To start, prepare the cucumber daikon slaw ,which will provide a refreshing crunch against the rich meat filling.
+To start, prepare the cucumber daikon slaw, which will provide a refreshing crunch against the rich meat filling.
 In a large bowl, combine thinly sliced Persian cucumber, julienned daikon radish, and chopped scallions.
 The cucumber adds freshness while daikon contributes a mild peppery bite.

-For the dressing, whisk together apple cider vinegar, water, sugar, and fish sauce until the sugar dissolves completely - the fish sauce might seem unusual, but trust me, it adds an incredible depth of flavor without tasting fishy.
+For the dressing, whisk together apple cider vinegar, water, sugar, and fish sauce until the sugar dissolves completely.
+The fish sauce might seem unusual, but trust me, it adds an incredible depth of flavor without tasting fishy.

 Pour this tangy dressing over your vegetables, give everything a good toss to coat evenly, and let it sit for at least 10 minutes, tossing halfway through to ensure the flavors are well distributed.